 Biosimilar Drug Therapies

-AMCP supports biosimilar competition with reference biologic products and therefore opposes any delays in this competition.
+AMCP supports biosimilar competition with reference products and therefore opposes any delays in this competition.
 This includes utilizing the FDA’s Risk Evaluation and Mitigation Strategies (REMS) program to block the development of biosimilars, additional patents to prevent biosimilar competition beyond the 12-year market exclusivity, and the requirement that a biosimilar manufacturer must provide a 180-day notice to the reference product sponsor from the date of FDA approval before a commercial launch.

-AMCP encourages manufacturers of biosimilar products to bring these products to the U.S. market in a timely manner after market and patent exclusivity expires and to gradually seek approval for all of the same FDA-approved indications as the reference product, when appropriate.
+AMCP encourages manufacturers of biosimilar products to bring these products to the U.S. market in a timely manner after market and patent exclusivity expires and to seek approval for all of the same FDA-approved indications as the reference product, when appropriate.
 The foundation of biosimilar development is the demonstration that chemical, physical, and biological parameters are highly similar to the reference product.
 Based on this, we support approval of biosimilars for all the clinical indications of the reference product based on the totality of the evidence.

-According to the FDA, both biosimilar and interchangeable products can be used in 1) patients who have previously been treated with the reference biological product; AND 2) in patients who have not been previously treated by the reference product.
-AMCP supports the ability of health care decision-makers to utilize managed care tools and strategies in public and private programs to encourage the safe and effective use of biosimilars.
+According to the FDA, both biosimilar and interchangeable products can be used in 1) patients who have previously been treated with the reference product; and 2) in patients who have not been previously treated by the reference product.3 AMCP supports the ability of health care decision-makers to utilize managed care tools and strategies in public and private programs to encourage the safe and effective use of biosimilars.
 In situations where biosimilar and reference product indications are not identical, AMCP supports managed care decision-makers using clinical judgment to determine if use can be extended across all indications.

 Biosimilar disparagement has been recognized as a serious concern by the FDA and the Federal Trade Commission.
 AMCP opposes any efforts underway to disseminate misinformation that may create fears about biosimilars.
 Even though there is a growing body of evidence showing that patients can switch effectively and safely from a reference product to a biosimilar, there may still be doubt among clinicians and patients who may be hesitant to make those changes.4

 AMCP understands the importance of educating pharmacists, physicians, nurses, and other health care providers on biosimilars in order to improve understanding and confidence in their safety and effectiveness.
-To help address this need, AMCP launched the Biologics and Biosimilars Collective Intelligence Consortium (BBCIC), an unbiased, policy-neutral repository of educational resources and information on biosimilars.
-The consortium was developed in partnership with leading national pharmacy organizations and can be accessed at www.bbcic.org.
+To help address this need, AMCP launched the Biologics and Biosimilars Collective Intelligence Consortium (BBCIC), an unbiased, policy-neutral repository of educational resources and information on biosimilars.5 The consortium was developed in partnership with leading national pharmacy organizations and can be accessed at www.bbcic.org.

 See also: